 4. Conclusion

 The results of the conducted experiment documented that, all tested systemic, contact and combi-product fungicide significantly inhibited the growth of the test pathogen compared to the untreated control in in vitro.
-However, among the systemic fungicides evaluated in vitro Propiconazole 25% EC found most effective in inhibiting growth of pathogen followed by Hexaconazole 5% EC and Carbendazim 50% WP.
-Among different contact and combi-product fungicides evaluated in vitro Carboxin 37.5% + Thiram 37.5% WP, Carbendazim 12% + Mancozeb 63% WP and Tebuconazole 50% + Trifloxytrobin 25% WP found most effective in inhibiting growth of pathogen at both the concentrations.
+However, among the systemic fungicides evaluated in vitro Propiconazole 25% EC found most effective in inhibiting growth of pathogen followed by Hexaconazole 5% EC and Carbendazim 50% WP. at what concentration should these products be used Among different contact and combi-product fungicides evaluated in vitro Carboxin 37.5% + Thiram 37.5% WP, Carbendazim 12% + Mancozeb 63% WP and Tebuconazole 50% + Trifloxytrobin 25% WP found most effective in inhibiting growth of pathogen at both the concentrations.

 References